Attorneys may update their profile at portal.ncbar.gov to include a mailing address, phone number, and email to be used for Rule 5 service.

-Attorneys can now file under Criminal Motions and Order for DA Review in File & Serve if documents need to be reviewed by the DA's office.
+Attorneys can now file under Criminal Motions and Order for DA Review in File and Serve if documents need to be reviewed by the DA's office.

 The update provides access to confidential records in all cases for which an attorney is listed as an attorney of record.